Montgomery Canal: Western extension

 The six locks were each 8 ft deep with the cut being 4 ft 6 in deep and 15 ft wide at the bottom.
 As a result of the Western Branch needing to be profitable to allow the branches to merge, a higher tonnage charge was imposed on the Western Branch.
-On 23 June 1821 a further Act of Parliament was obtained to alter the line of the Tanat feeder and to make a navigable cut from the Guilsfield Branch.
-This act also stipulated that the consolidation of the Eastern and Western branches would no longer be automatic but would require the consent of the proprietors of each and clarified that the commencement of the Eastern branch was to be taken as the distance of thirty-five yards from the sill of the upper gate of the higher of the two Carreghofa locks.
-This alteration to the line of the Tanat feeder resulted in it now supplying the pound above the Carreghofa locks whereas it had previously fed the canal below the locks.
+On 23 June 1821 a further act of Parliament, the Montgomeryshire Canal Act 1821 (1 & 2 Geo.
+4. c. cxix), was obtained to alter the line of the Tanat feeder and to make a navigable cut from the Guilsfield Branch.
+This act stipulated that the consolidation of the Eastern and Western branches would no longer be automatic but would require the consent of the proprietors of each and clarified that the commencement of the Eastern branch was to be taken as the distance of thirty-five yards from the sill of the upper gate of the higher of the two Carreghofa locks.
+This alteration to the line of the Tanat feeder resulted in it now supplying the pound above the Carreghofa locks whereas it had previously fed only the Eastern Branch as it entered the canal between the locks.

 The cost of the Western Branch was £53,390 which was well in excess of the £22,300 which had been raised by issuing new shares.
 The company had borrowed £6,000 from the Exchequer Bill Loan Commissioners and the rest from various others, the majority coming from William Pugh.
 Income on the new branch was meagre so that the company could not meet the interest payments on the loans and factions developed.
-One group was led by Pugh who complained that the engineer Williams had muddled the accounts since the canal had opened and another group thought that Pugh had borrowed money beyond the powers granted by the Act of Parliament.
+One group was led by Pugh who complained that the engineer Williams had muddled the accounts since the canal had opened and another group thought that Pugh had borrowed money beyond the powers granted by the act of Parliament.
 They wanted the Exchequer Bill Loan Commissioners to investigate the company's financial position.
 However both parties agreed that George Buck, who had been the engineer for the Eastern Branch since 1819, should become engineer and clerk and he was appointed to this post in December 1832 with a mandate to investigate the accounts.

 Buck presented his findings in November 1833 but the meeting took no action as Pugh was absent.
 Buck moved on the following month to assist Robert Stephenson on railway projects.
 Pugh then paid off both the capital and interest of most of the other creditors resulting in the company owing him £38,106 which was split into a mortgage for £25,000 and £13,000 in shares.
-He then obtained his own Act of Parliament to authorise his position and to allow the company to raise their tolls.
+He then obtained his own act of Parliament, the Montgomeryshire Canal Company Act 1834 (4 & 5 Will.
+4. c. xviii) to authorise his position and to allow the company to raise their tolls.
 By June 1835, the Western Branch declared that receipts were sufficient to pay the interest on all mortgages but there is no evidence that any dividends were ever paid on the shares.
 The two branches remained separate companies throughout their life.